 Does CloudBC set policy?

-CloudBC does not set and/or enforce policies or standards on behalf of the Province of BC or BC public sector.
-CloudBC works closely with the Entities to prioritize solutions to support adoption of cloud services, including establishing contract frameworks available in the CloudBC Marketplace that include a comprehensive set of rigorous terms and conditions.
-It also works with its participating organizations to identify, refine or develop recommended best practice methodologies to support cloud adoption.
+CloudBC does not set and/or enforce policies or standards on behalf of the Province of BC or other BC public sector organizations.
+CloudBC works closely with the participating organizations to prioritize solutions to support adoption of cloud services, including establishing contract frameworks available in the CloudBC Marketplace that include a comprehensive set of rigorous terms and conditions.
+It also works with these organizations to identify, refine or develop recommended best practice methodologies to support cloud adoption.

 My organization is not part of CloudBC.
 How can I engage?